benaug/Spatial-Mark-Resight-IDCov/README.md

 5-8 are the same as 1-4 except using a negative binomial observation model.

 OK, there are now more than 8.
-Multisession versions use count prior data augmentation: https://github.com/benaug/SCR-Count-Prior-Data-Augmentation
+Multisession versions use N-prior data augmentation: https://github.com/benaug/SCR-N-Prior-Data-Augmentation

 You can do generalized SMR by appending an explicit marking process.